alishbajaved45/alishbajaved45/README.md

 ## 👋 About Me

-I'm **Alishba Javed**, a Full-Stack Web Developer specializing in the **MERN stack**.
-I build responsive, user-focused web applications — from interactive front-ends with React and Tailwind CSS to robust back-ends powered by Node.js, Express, and MongoDB.
+I'm **Alishba Javed**, a Full-Stack Web Developer specializing in the **MERN Stack**.
+I build responsive, user-focused web applications from interactive front-ends with React and Tailwind CSS to robust back-ends powered by Node.js, Express, and MongoDB.
 I'm also expanding into **Generative AI**, working with tools like the OpenAI API, Gemini, and LangChain to build smarter, more capable applications.
 I'm currently deepening my MERN stack skills through hands-on projects, and I'm open to full-stack developer roles, freelance work, and collaborative opportunities.

 <br/>